mtsbarbosa/battleforge-ai/README.md

 # Fetch a deck from official Keyforge API by UUID
 lein run fetch-deck --source keyforge 550e8400-e29b-41d4-a716-446655440000

+# For enhanced SAS ratings, set DoK API key first:
+export DOK_API_KEY="your-api-key-here"

-# Fetch from Decks of Keyforge by search
+# Fetch from Decks of Keyforge by search (with SAS ratings)
 lein run fetch-deck --source search --name "Archimedes the Wise"

-# Fetch from Decks of Keyforge by UUID
+# Fetch from Decks of Keyforge by UUID (with SAS ratings)
 lein run fetch-deck --source dok 550e8400-e29b-41d4-a716-446655440000

 # Save to custom directory